mareyna356/Barcode-control-and-logger-circuit/README.md

 Finally, a breadboard on which to build the system.

-Additionally, I also use my chip-less Arduino Uno to flash code into the ESP-01s.
-I use the following circuit in order to do that (note that this circuit also utilizes the voltage divider, since the Arduino Uno's digital ports are also 5V):
+Additionally, I also use my chip-less Arduino Uno to flash the code into the ESP-01s.
+I used the following circuit in order to do that (note that this circuit also utilizes the voltage divider, since the Arduino Uno's digital ports are also 5V):
 ![ESP circuit](circuits/ESP_circuit.png)

 I also used a cardboard box to create a makeshift "card holder" in which to insert my ID so it's read by the scanner: